leather-io/mono/README.md

+# Mono

-# Monorepo Setup
+## Basic Setup

+To run applications and packages in the monorepo ensure you first run:

+1. `pnpm i` at the `mono` root.
+2. Run `pnpm build` to ensure all relevant packages are correctly built.

+## About

-The purpose of this configuration is to ensure strict coding standards and facilitate code sharing.
+The purpose of this monorepo configuration is to ensure strict coding standards and facilitate code sharing.
 The monorepo uses `pnpm workspaces` at its core and provides several shared packages to be found under the `packages` folder.

-### Monorepo setup
+### Monorepo Documentation

 - [Architecture](docs/core/ARCHITECTURE.md)
 - [Monorepo](docs/core/MONOREPO.md)